memento-ai/Memento/README.md

 - `add-path-comments`: A utility application that adds or updates the "Path" comment at the top of TypeScript files in the Memento project.
 - `ingest`: A command-line utility for ingesting files into a Memento database.
 - `memento-cli`: A command-line interface (CLI) for interacting with the Memento AI system.
-- `memento-web`: A web application built with SvelteKit, providing a user interface for interacting with the Memento AI system.
 - `select-similar-mems`: A utility for selecting mementos from a Memento database based on their similarity to a given content.
 - `update-readmes`: A utility for updating the README.md files across the Memento monorepo project.